8ta4/quest/DONTREADME.md

 > Does a question correspond to a book section?

 Not necessarily.
 A question in `quest` doesn't always align with a specific book section.
 It might cover part of a section, multiple sections, or even span across chapter boundaries.

+> Can a question be arbitrary text?

+Technically, yes, a question in `quest` can be pretty much any text you want.
+But it is recommended to follow these guidelines:

+- Ensure each question has a single answer in the text.

+- Avoid terms exclusively used by the author or only defined within the specific text.

+- Frame questions without referencing the author or the specific text.

 > Can an answer be an arbitrary part of the text?